 The 2025 Summit will be hosted both in-person and online!
 In-person sessions will be live-streamed to the virtual audience with unique engagement and collaboration opportunities for both audiences.

 We are pleased to share this draft agenda for the 2025 Healthy Aging Alberta Summit.
 Please note that session times, speakers, and program details are subject to change.
-A finalized agenda will be published in June 2025.
+A finalized agenda will be published soon.

 A partial day of In-person and Virtual programming.